microsoft/nni/docs/source/compression/compression_evaluator.rst

 it can adjust the scale and zero point required for model quantization from time to time during the training process, and may achieve a better performance compare to post-training quantization.

-In order to better support the above algorithms' need and maintain the consistency of the interface, NNI introduces the ``Evaluator`` as the carrier of the training and evaluation process.
+In order to better support the above algorithms' needs and maintain the consistency of the interface, NNI introduces the ``Evaluator`` as the carrier of the training and evaluation process.

 .. note::